Ben Rock Bio

 In 2004, Ben and his producing Partner Matt Compton formed Visible Man Productions, LLC to focus on special projects which tend to walk the line between content and advertising.
 In 2004 he wrote and directed the mock-documentary The BPRD Declassified for Sony and Revolution Studios to market the release of Guillermo del Toro's Hellboy.
 It aired in prime time on FX, and in 2005 he directed a series of award-winning webisodes produced for Audi’s The Art of the Heist campaign promoting the release of the Audi A3.

 For 9 years, Ben and Visible Man created branded content, found footage, fake commercials, subversive advertising, and webisodes - often for visionary agency Campfire - for a variety of transmedia projects including The 4400 (USA Networks), True Blood (HBO), The Colony (Discovery), Homefront (THQ), The Ruins (Paramount Pictures), and John Lithgow: Stories By Heart .

-Today he continues his theater passion, producing and directing plays including Baal by Bertoldt Brecht, Richard III by William Shakespeare, and Occupation by Ken Ferrigni as well as serving for two seasons as co-artistic director for the Sacred Fools Theater Company in Hollywood.
+Today he continues his film and theater passion, directing plays including Baal by Bertoldt Brecht, Richard III by William Shakespeare, and Occupation by Ken Ferrigni, and Kurt Vonnegut's The Sirens of Titan adapted by Stuart Gordon as well as serving for two seasons as co-artistic director for the Sacred Fools Theater Company in Hollywood.
 He's currently working with writer Bob DeRosa and producer Cat Pasciak on a horror/comedy web series called 20 Seconds to Live.
 Check it out!